 The following sample menus have been worked out to show you how to use your Meal Plan.
-The fat content has been reduced to provide approximately 20% of the total energy intake.
-The protein content is 15-20% and carbohydrate content 60% of total energy.
+The fat content has been reduced to provide approximately 25% of the total energy intake (calories in one day).
+The protein content is about 20% and carbohydrate content is 55% of the total energy.
 These sample menus are planned to meet the nutritional needs of adults and are not meant to be used for children.

-Sample Menu (2000 calories)
+Sample Menu (1500 calories)